If some of your pages aren’t indexed, you may be losing revenue. Your potential clients won’t find your products on Google.

 - First of all, we can check URLs in bulk.
 It’s not possible in GSC.

-- Secondly, our tool enables us to check the indexing status for our clients’ competitors, which isn’t possible with GSC.
+- Secondly, our tool enables us to check the indexing status of our clients’ competitors, which isn’t possible with GSC.

 - Last but not least, our tool allows us to look for partial indexing issues.
 It’s very common that Google skips some content when indexing the whole page.